caocao999/nodejs/README.md

 Programing should be a fun.
 It is suppose to be an excite experience.
 But I must accept sometimes programing is not a fun.
 People often write a program for money.
-Facts of life!
+Fact of life!

 At least I was enjoying writing this  tiny program.
 It was a fun.